 I wanna cut you onion, not use you as perfume!

-Secondly, I cry like the world’s ending when that shit hits my eyeballs.
+Secondly, I cry like the world’s ending when that crap hits my eyeballs.
 There’s no need for that kind of abuse!!!

 This is why, in my wisdom, I decided to use my food processor to chop that evilness up.